-The Company maintains an equity incentive plan (the "2012 Equity Incentive Plan") that provides for grants of stock options, restricted shares, stock-based performance units and certain other types of stock-based awards.
-The Company also maintains an equity incentive plan (the "2007 Equity Incentive Plan") and a stock incentive plan (the "1992 Incentive Stock Plan") that previously provided for grants of stock options, restricted shares and certain other types of stock-based awards.
-Under the 2012 Equity Incentive Plan, which has a ten years term, the maximum number of shares available for grants or awards is an aggregate of 2,500,000.
-There will be no further grants under the 2007 Equity Incentive Plan or the 1992 Incentive Stock Plan.
-At September 30, 2017, there were 589,238 shares reserved for future issuance under the 2012 Equity Incentive Plan.
-All plans are administered by the Compensation Committee of the Board of Directors.
+The Company maintains an equity incentive plan (the "2017 Equity Incentive Plan") that provides for grants of stock options, restricted shares, stock-based performance units and certain other types of stock-based awards.
+The Company also maintains equity incentive plans (the "2012 Equity Incentive Plan" and "2007 Equity Incentive Plan") and a stock incentive plan (the "1992 Incentive Stock Plan") that previously provided for grants of stock options, restricted shares, stock-based performance units and certain other types of stock-based awards.
+Under the 2017 Equity Incentive Plan, which has a ten years term, the maximum number of shares available for grants or awards is an aggregate of 1,700,000.
+There will be no further grants under the 2012 Equity Incentive Plan, the 2007 Equity Incentive Plan, or the 1992 Incentive Stock Plan.
+At September 30, 2018, there were 1,700,000 shares reserved for future issuance under the 2017 Equity Incentive Plan.
+All Plans are administered by the Compensation Committee of the Board of Directors.